sunghyunjun/kaggle-hpa/README.md

 ## Model training

+3-channel RGB images

 The image size is 1024px, and trained with the following dataset.

 - 1024px Competition default dataset + 768px rare classes dataset(1024 resized)
 - 1024px Competition default dataset + 768px extra dataset(1024 resized)
+- AdamW
+- CosineAnnealingLR
+- epochs = 5 for full, 10 for rare

 bce, focal loss was used.